 Fecundity

 Information was presented to the Group indicating than the length of individual E-BFT spawning events are longer (>30 days) (Gordoa et al., 2015) than previously thought.
 Furthermore, it was indicated that females were observed spawning as late as October even when their ovaries were already partially absorbed (SCRS/2015/149).
 More details on this observation are needed because this contradicts historical and recent literature on eastern Atlantic Bluefin tuna reproduction.
 With regard to fecundity, there is evidence in the scientific literature that batch fecundity per gram of body weight is fairly constant regardless of fish size (e.g., Correiro et al., 2005; Knapp et al., 2015).
 However, the question of the viability and survival of eggs and larvae from younger females in the wild compared to those produced by the older female spawners remains unanswered.
-However, it was indicated to the Group that in captive, the quality of eggs and larvae of BFT is influenced by the quality of female nutrition, not by size (REFERENCE).
+However, it was indicated to the Group that in captivity, the quality of eggs and larvae of BFT is influenced by the quality of female nutrition, not by size (REFERENCE?).

 Age of Maturity